OpenNBS/NoteBlockWorld/web/public/terms.md

 ### 4. Copyright

-By submitting a song to Note Block World, you assure that it is your original creation and that you possess all necessary rights and clearance to distribute it. **Do not submit content without the proper rights or permission from the original author.**
+By submitting a song to Note Block World, you assure that it is your original creation and that you possess all necessary rights to distribute it. **Do not submit content for which you don't have distribution rights, or haven't obtained permission from the original author to distribute.**

 Certain exceptions can be made under the Fair Use Policy.
 Fair Use allows for limited use of copyrighted material without permission from the rights holders for purposes such as commentary, criticism, news reporting, teaching, scholarship, and research.
 If you believe your submission qualifies under Fair Use, ensure you understand and comply with the guidelines to avoid copyright infringement.